 Discovering the untold stories of the Women of Sudbury

-This year we're working with Derby College to explore and tell the untold stories of the women of Sudbury Hall.
+This year we've been working with Derby College to explore and tell the untold stories of the women of Sudbury Hall.
 In 2018 the National Trust as a whole is commemorating 100 years since the passing of the Representation of the People Act, from the women on the front line as suffragettes right down to simply celebrating the amazing women who have influenced the Trust's amazing places.

 See Sudbury in a way you've never seen before and explore the untold stories of just some of the amazing women who played a part in making Sudbury the amazing place we see today.
 We've harnessed the artistic expertise and imaginations of the students of Derby College to interpret our stories through art and media as well as our own interpretation.

 " On a cold day in February in 1933, I was met at Sudbury station by the chauffeur, and this was the start of my life in domestic service at Sudbury.
 The chauffeur took me round to the side door, which was the tradesman's entrance.
 It seemed to me, at sixteen years old, a very large house and I became lost many times in my first few days."

 Interpreting stories through art